seanmonstar/seanmonstar.github.io/_posts/tumblr/2023-07-27-independent-open-source-maintainer.md

 ---
  **tl;dr** - I’m independent, [sponsor](https://seanmonstar.com/sponsor) me!

 I’m doing something new.
 I’m an independent open source maintainer!
-In the beginning of June, I left my [position at AWS](https://seanmonstar.com/blog/next-up-aws/).<sup id="fnref:aws"><a href="#fn:aws" class="footnote-ref" role="doc-noteref">1</a></sup>
+In the beginning of June, I left my [position at AWS](https://seanmonstar.com/blog/next-up-aws/).[^aws]

 I’m still focused on Rust, async, and HTTP stuff.
 Projects like [hyper](https://hyper.rs), reqwest, h3, tower, and any other new ideas that come along.
 I just won’t be doing so as an employee.

 So, then how do I get paid?
 Let me just clear up a couple ways I’m **not**.
 I’m not making separate licenses.
-I’m not charging for features.<sup id="fnref:features"><a href="#fn:features" class="footnote-ref" role="doc-noteref">2</a></sup> I’m not selling prioritization on roadmaps.
+I’m not charging for features.[^features] I’m not selling prioritization on roadmaps.
 Rather, I plan to make maintenance work my primary focus.

 Maintenance can feel like riding a squared unicycle while juggling water balloons.
-Some of those balloons are:<sup id="fnref:maintainer"><a href="#fn:maintainer" class="footnote-ref" role="doc-noteref">3</a></sup>
+Some of those balloons are:[^maintainer]

 - Designing proposals, interviewing users, re-writing those proposals.
 - Coding, coding, coding.